Martin Gallagher explains how support from colleagues and family helps him manage mental health symptoms, like depression, at work.

-I'm lucky that both my organisation and my manager have an understanding of mental health.
+I'm lucky - both my organisation and my manager understand mental health.
 They support me to be open and honest about what I'm experiencing and allow me to do what I need to do to get back to feeling my usual self.

 Take control of the situation

 Sometimes, I feel sad about having bad days and being unable to fully appreciate some life experiences.
 However, I have found many things that help me feel better:

 - Finding support networks at my job.
 If you need support at work, explain your situation to your manager.
 Find out what assistance they can give to employees suffering from depression.

 - Talking to my family.
 Try talking honestly with your parents, siblings, or spouse.
 They may help you open up and pinpoint why you're feeling down.

 - Taking time for myself.
 This lets me clear my head.
 Honestly, try something fun or exciting to help you feel better again.

 Thankfully these days, we are far more understanding of depression and the symptoms that go with it.
 Hopefully, we'll become more empathetic to those with depression, stress or anxiety.